GabrielPelletier/my-first-binder/README.md

 # my-first-binder
-repo to test binder to share and run python code entirely online
+Repo to test Binder, to share and run python code entirely online